neondatabase/neon/docs/rfcs/025-generation-numbers.md

 read objects with generation numbers in the name.
 This is why we must first step must deploy the ability to read, before the second step starts writing them.

+# Frequently Asked Questions

+## Can't we do without the separate node generation?

+Eventually yes, but in the current control plane design it is convenient to build our suffix from a tuple of node generation and attachment generation.

+The storage format in [object keys](#object-key-changes) only uses a single u64 suffix, so the idea of multiple node generations is not encoded into how we store data.

+Generating those suffixes from the tuple of (attach_gen, node_id, node_gen) enables us to avoid centrally updating per-attachment generation numbers each time a node restarts.
+In future, we may move to a model where attachments are explicitly per-process-lifetime (see [ephemeral node IDs](#ephemeral-node-ids)) -- at that point, without changing the storage format, we may eliminate the concept of node generations.

+## Wouldn't it be simpler to have a separate deletion queue per tenant?

+We could.
+That's how RemoteTimelineClient currently works, but this approach does not map well to a long-lived persistent queue with generation validation:

+- Load on the control plane from validations would be much higher if we are sending one request per timeline, rather than a batched request.
+Because generation validation is a small read transaction to the control plane database, these requests will be dominated by per-request overhead & benefit a lot from batching.
+- Writing deletion queues per-timeline either bloats the index_part with an inline deletion queue, or incurs extra small PUTs per timeline (bear in mind we expect many thousands of timelines) to maintain separate queues for each one.
+- If there are deletions pending for a timeline, but the timeline is idle and we would like to detach it or put it into a "sleep" state to save resources, then it is helpful to have offloaded deletions into a queue that will no go to sleep with the tenant.
+- The recovery/replay of the deletion queue at startup is more expensive to do across thousands of individual queues than for one queue.

 # Appendix A: Examples of use in high availability/failover